arantius/tranquil-initramfs/README.md

-## Bliss Initramfs
+## Tranquil Initramfs

-A fork with the primary goal of keeping full LUKS + ZFS support.
+A fork of
-Originally
 [fearedbliss/bliss-initramfs](https://github.com/fearedbliss/bliss-initramfs)
 by Jonathan Vasquez, designed for Gentoo Linux.
+The original goal is to keep full LUKS + ZFS support (removed in 9.0.0) and avoid systemd by default (assumed after 8.0.0).

 ## Description